kensung-lab/survindel2_paper_experiments/1_data_preparation/README.txt

 # The following will divide the calls into SR-supported, HSR-supported and without support.
+# IMPORTANT
 # It is rather labour and computationally intense, depending on the available resources
+# For this reason, I have also included the pre-classified VCFs in the subfolder hg002-pre-classified.
+# You can proceed to Sections 2 and without performing these steps

 # It requires:
 # python, along with packages scikit-learn, ssw, pysam, pyfaidx, numpy